Blue Recycling Bins

-- We provide each household in the district with one black bin, one brown bin and one blue lidded bin.
+- We provide each household in the district with one black bin and one blue lidded bin.

 - For residents who have difficult access or no front or rear garden we operate a sack collection service.
-In these circumstances we also provide a green paper box and a blue recycling box which will be collected fortnightly on your recycling week.
-More boxes are available on request.
+In these circumstances we also provide a box for paper and a box for your other recyclables, which will be collected fortnightly on your recycling week.
+More boxes are available on request

 - We offer a boundary collection service; this means your bin must be presented with the lid closed at the boundary of your property by 7am.

 - The boundary of your property is where the front of your property / garden meets the public highway (pavement or road).

 - Operatives will not step onto your property.

 - If you are not physically able to place your bins on the boundary you may qualify for an Assisted Bin Collection.

 If you have a bin that is damaged or you have a bin missing please, Request a replacement bin for your property.

 If any of your bins contain items which are not acceptable it will NOT be emptied as this is considered contamination.
 You must remove the contamination and the crew will collect it on your next scheduled collection date.
 We will not return for contaminated bins.